-No movement of share options for the year ended 31 December 2023 is shown in this annual report since (i) there were no outstanding share options as at 1 January 2023; and (ii) there was no grant of share options during the year ended 31 December 2023.
+No movement of share options for the year ended 31 December 2024 is shown in this annual report since (i) there were no outstanding share options as at 1 January 2024; and (ii) there was no grant of share options during the year ended 31 December 2024.

-Upon implementation of the amended Chapter 17 of the Listing Rules with effect from 1 January 2023, the Company may continue to grant share options under the Share Option Scheme, but it must follow the provisions set out in the amended Chapter 17 of the Listing Rules (including the amended definition of eligible participants).
+Upon implementation of the amended Chapter 17 of the Listing Rules with effect from 1 January 2023, the Company may continue to grant share options under the Share Option Scheme as far as it remains in force, but it must follow the provisions set out in the amended Chapter 17 of the Listing Rules (including the amended definition of eligible participants).